Othent/docs/api/complete-connection-after-redirect.md

 # Complete Connection After Redirect

 If and only if you set the [`auth0LogInMethod = "redirect"`](./constructor.md#auth0loginmethod-auth0loginmethod) option, users will be redirected to Auth0 to authenticate and then back to your application.
-When they land bank in your application, you must call `completeConnectionAfterRedirect()` to complete the authentication process.
+When they land back in your application, you must call `completeConnectionAfterRedirect()` to complete the authentication process.

 By default, `callbackUriWithParams = location.href`, if you environment supports it.
 Otherwise, you'll have to manually